annnhuang/annnhuang.github.io/posts/_posts/2021-01-07-bitalino-tutorial.md

 miscellaneous additional components
 3d printed casings: the casings for the circuit board and the sensors can ensure the longevity of the components as they protect them from wearing out.

-## method
+## Method

-before acquiring signals, please check out the bitalino quickstart guide.
+Before acquiring signals, please check out the bitalino quickstart guide.

 step 1. begin by downloading the opensignals software using this [link]. for more information about the software, the software’s data sheet can be found [here].